Ahm15275097/Glossary/README.md

 **Event driven programming**

 Event driven programming is a paradigm which is subject to events like user actions, this could be mouse clicks or key presses.
 This paradigm is very useful in GUI's and other applications such as games.
-The traceball game which I created was an event driven program because it required mousemovement.
+The traceball game which was created was an event driven program because it requires mousemovement.

 https://github.com/Ahm15275097/Traceball/blob/master/code.html